-Edgegap host game servers where your players are.
-By simply providing your player’s IP address for a given match, Arbitrium (Edgegap’s decision-making platform) will measure the best location out of thousands in real-time.
-Once selected, a game server will be spawn from the best location, and players will enjoy their game with much lower lag and higher fairness.
+Edgegap hosts game servers where your players are.
+By simply providing your player’s IP address for a given match, Arbitrium (Edgegap’s decision-making platform) will quickly measure the best location out of hundreds in real-time.
+Once selected, Arbitrium will spawn a game server from the best area, and players will enjoy their game with much lower lag and higher fairness.

 The integration is done from your matchmaker to Arbitrium using a Restful API.
-After sending the player’s IP for a match through this API, Arbitrium will measure the telemetry from within each location it has access to.
-This telemetry is used among multiple other elements to decide which location is the best for this specific match at this point.
-Arbitrium will then deploy a game server on this specific location and reply to the matchmaker with the game client’s information to connect to the server (i.e. IP, ports, etc.).
-More information can be found in the call-flow section of this documentation.
+After sending the player’s IP for a match through this API, Arbitrium will collect and analyze the telemetric data from within each location it can access.
+This telemetry is used among multiple other elements to decide which area is the best for this specific match at this point.
+Arbitrium will then deploy a game server on this location and reply to the matchmaker with the game client’s information to connect to the server (i.e. IP, ports, etc.).
+You can find more information in the call-flow section of this documentation.

 Through an optional plugin (added to your game server), Arbitrium can also track each player’s experience in real-time from a network perspective.
-Edgegap does not need anything to be included in the game client.
+With Edgegap, you don’t need to include anything in the game client.
 This solution supports PC, Mobile, Xbox and PlayStation platforms.